Basket of deplorables: Trump response

-Donald Trump criticized Clinton's remark as insulting his supporters.
-In a rally at Des Moines, Iowa, Trump stated: "While my opponent slanders you as deplorable and irredeemable, I call you hardworking American patriots who love your country".
+Donald Trump criticized Clinton's remark as insulting to his supporters.
+In a rally at Des Moines, Trump stated: "While my opponent slanders you as deplorable and irredeemable, I call you hardworking American patriots who love your country".
 During the rest of the election, Trump invited "deplorable Americans" on stage.
 For example, at a rally in Miami, Florida, on September 16, 2016, Trump parodied musical Les Misérables with the title Les Déplorables under the song "Do You Hear the People Sing?".
 Trump also used the label against Clinton in an advertisement, which claimed that Clinton herself is deplorable because she "viciously demoniz[es] hard working people like you".
-On November 8, 2017, one year after the election, Trump thanked his "deplorables" for his victory.
+On November 8, 2017, one year after the election, Trump thanked the "deplorables" for his victory.

 Trump campaign

 Others in Trump's campaign responded negatively to the statement.
-Trump's running mate Mike Pence stated in a Capitol Hill meeting: "For Hillary Clinton to express such disdain for millions of Americans is one more reason that disqualifies her to serve in the highest office."
-Kellyanne Conway, Trump's campaign manager, had issued a statement on Twitter, claiming: "One day after promising to be aspirational & uplifting, Hillary insults millions of Americans."
+Trump's running mate Mike Pence stated in a Capitol Hill meeting: "For Hillary Clinton to express such disdain for millions of Americans is one more reason that disqualifies her to serve in the highest office".
+Kellyanne Conway, Trump's campaign manager, had issued a statement on Twitter, claiming: "One day after promising to be aspirational & uplifting, Hillary insults millions of Americans".

 Meanwhile, Roger Stone and Donald Trump Jr. posted a parody movie poster of The Expendables on Twitter and Instagram titled "The Deplorables", which included Pepe the Frog's face among those of members of the Trump family and other right-wing figures.

 In the final months of the election, the Trump campaign released official merchandise with the word "deplorable".

 Trump supporters

 During and after the election, the "deplorables" nickname was reappropriated by many Trump supporters.
 Weeks before Trump's inauguration, various celebrations were held using the word "deplorable".
-One notable celebration was DeploraBall, which was celebrated by Trump supporters and several members of the right at the National Press Building from January 19 to January 20, 2017.
+One notable celebration was DeploraBall, which was celebrated by Trump supporters and several members of the right at the National Press Building from January 19 to 20, 2017.